 - What score do I need on my AP exams for colleges to notice me?

-In this 1-hour highly dynamic, information-filled, and interactive webinar, parents will gain a better understanding of the college admissions process, and the importance – or not – of the SATs and ACTs, and how it could impact your child’s college application.
+In this 1-hour highly dynamic, information-filled, and interactive webinar, parents will better understand the college admissions process, the importance – or not – of the SATs and ACTs, and how it could impact your child’s college application.

 There is no charge for the program, but registration is required.